Indiana Sports Betting Posts Basketball-boosted $316.7M in March

 According to the state report, Indiana sportsbook revenue was also up by 55% month-over-month, swelling to $26.4 million, just $3 million behind January’s record of $29.3 million.
 It was good for an 8.3% hold rate, while the Hoosier State drew $2.5 million in tax revenues from the sports betting industry in March, representing over an increase from February’s $1.6 million.

 In February, Indiana had posted $273.9 million in handle which ended its record-breaking streak month-on-month, a general phenomenon witnessed in US sports betting due to a short month and fewer sporting options.
 However, Indiana came back with a band, with the 15% increase this month predominantly thanks much to March Madness.

 The NCCA March Madness men’s basketball tournament, which was entirely held in Indiana, posted a new basketball record for the Hoosier State with $160.7 million worth of bets placed on the sport in a single month.
 The previous highest handle for basketball in a month was January’s $133 million.
 While $160.7 million already accounted for more than half of the total Indiana sports betting handle, the actual number was higher than that after adding parlays’ handle of $77.5 million.
-In fact, the basketball handle could see further jump if more of Hoosier’s teams had made a tournament appearance.
+In fact, the basketball handle could see a further jump if more of Hoosier’s teams had made a tournament appearance.
 The only team from Indiana to participate in the tournament was Purdue.

 Mobile Sportsbooks Dominate